 According to Corey Knowlton, the Texas-based big game hunting guide who purchased a trophy-hunting permit for the right to kill one Black Rhino, $350,000 is the cost of conservation.

 The permit, purchased from the Namibian Ministry of Environment and Tourism, was sold at an auction last weekend by the Dallas Safari Club, which insisted that the money would be used to fund rhino conservation efforts.
 But details on how it will be used to that end remain sketchy at best.

-So news of the hunting permit’s sale sparked vitriolic debate between hunting advocates and wildlife conservationists center on whether killing for conservation is moral, or effective in terms of saving a species.
+So news of the hunting permit’s sale sparked vitriolic debate between hunting advocates and animal rights activists centering on whether “killing for conservation” is moral, or effective in terms of saving an already endangered species.

 ANIMAL ACTIVISTS ON KILLING FOR CONSERVATION

 Humane Society International is among the numerous different animal advocacy organizations actively trying to prevent the Black Rhino hunt.

 The popular NGO is currently gathering signatures on a petition to stop the animal’s import back into the United States.

 We interviewed Teresa Telecky, HSI’s Director of Wildlife, to find out whether selling hunting licenses could potentially be used as a strategic tool for raising conservation funds.

 “Trophy hunting removes individuals from critically endangered species’ populations,” she responded emphatically, “and is therefore harmful to conservation and should never be used.”

 Telecky pointed out that millions of dollars have been raised for Black Rhino conservation without removing any individuals from populations.
 She also suggested that this was the fundraising model that all concerned parties should follow.